-- 1. Overload of the generator circuits to the connection lugs or the optional cam lock receptacles (208/120V only). - 2.
+- 1. Overload of the generator circuits to the connection lugs or the optional cam lock receptacles. - 2.
 The door covering the connection lugs or the optional cam lock receptacles is opened. - 3.
-If the emergency stop switch is activated. - 4.
-LARGE MMG If the door to the reconnect box (link board) is removed.
+If the emergency stop switch is activated.

-Make sure any problems that cause the main circuit breaker to trip are corrected before turning the switch ON (I).
+Verify problems that cause the main circuit breaker to trip are corrected before returning the switch to ON (I).